Christine Ford testifies Kavanaugh ‘sexually assaulted me,’ rejects mistaken identity theory

 Ford said Thursday she decided to go public with her allegations after reporters began staking out her home and work.

 Each senator on the committee was afforded a single five-minute round of questions, with the opportunity to ask questions alternating between Democrats and Republicans.

-Republicans retained Rachel Mitchell, an experienced sex-crimes prosecutor, to handle some of their questioning, saying it will help avoid an overtly political atmosphere.
+Republicans allowed Mitchell to ask questions on their behalf.

 The proceedings have been jolted by late-breaking developments: In a statement released Wednesday evening, Judiciary Committee Republicans revealed that on Monday, they have conducted interviews with two separate men who claim they, and not Kavanaugh, had the encounter with Dr. Ford in 1982.